cjpais/writing/serve/day/oct7_2020/index.md

 I also would very much like to contribute to Athens Other things on my mind of course are podcast transcription

+OH TWO NEW THINGS

+* Be able to live stream this (aka am I typing? am I connected to this session?)
+* Put audio in markdown?
+Would like to be able to embed video and audio throughout the day.
+Need an easy way to capture it and import.